amandabral1998/Dashboard/README.md

  Dashboard component is created for showing all the required details in Card View.
 Custom Hook is used inside component to fetch the data and map the data in **Card View** as **(key : values)** pair.
    - Card View Component is responsibel for mapping the Card on the UI , before mapping the data filtered out data that does not have key **withdrawData & value
-     !=object **.
+     !=object**.
    - Filtered State is created using a useState Hook to store the filtered data and pass it to **Card Component** as props.

  ## Charts Container (Chart.js)
  Charts Container is responsible for showing  UserDistribution , Deposit Bonus and User Distribution Charts on the UI.
-  - Custom Hook **(FetchData)** is called inside the Chart Container and the resposne is passed as props to all the Charts Component mention above.
+  - Custom Hook **(FetchData)** is called inside the Chart Container and the response is passed as props to all the Charts Component mention above.
   -  Inside all the charts component useEffect is used to filter out the require data as per the requirements and values are mapped to the chart.
   -  **Types of Charts Implemented** -  Pie Chart: "New Users Distribution" and "Active Users Distribution" and Line Chart:"Deposits and Bonuses Comparison".